 Importance of organizational communication

-Even though organizational communication is an integral part of any organization, there are still many challenges that an organization faces when it comes to preparing an effective communication plan.
+Even though a good organizational communication strategy is an integral part of any organization, there are still many challenges that an organization faces when it comes to preparing an effective communication plan.

-Organizational communication can never be effective and efficient when the challenges related to organizational communication are not taken care of.
+Organizational communication can never be effective and efficient when the challenges related to a successful organizational communication strategy are not taken care of.
 The following are organizational communication challenges that one must be aware of before preparing an organizational communication plan for the organization.

 1. The relevance of the plan

 The first and foremost challenge that one might face while preparing a communication plan is its relevance.
 It is quite challenging to make a communication plan which is relevant to everyone working in the organization.
-Different departments and different functions in those departments require different solutions for communication problems that might arise.
+Different departments and different functions in those departments require different solutions for the internal and external communication problems that might arise.

 For example, in the sales department, most salespeople work virtually and rarely visit the office.
 The meetings with the sales manager are also conducted through video calls or phone calls.